 This program is designed to meet the needs of individuals who are interested in computer maintenance, troubleshooting and internetworking with different protocols.
 Labs will include hands-on experiences in computer repair and network configurations.
-This program also prepares the student for the A+Certification exam given by the Computer Industry Association.
+This program also prepares the student for the A+ Certification exam given by the Computer Industry Association.

+Suggested

+Credits Semester

-Credits Suggested Semester CMSY-105 Personal Computer Systems Repair I 3 1 CMSY-219 Microcomputer Operating Systems-DOS 3 1 ELEC-105 Fundamentals of Electronics 3 1 CMSY-106 Personal Computer Systems Repair II 3 2 ELEC-140 Network Cabling Systems 3 2 ELEC-260 Internetworking with Multi-Protocol Systems 3 3
+CMSY-105 Personal Computer Systems Repair I 3 1

+CMSY-134 Introduction to Operating Systems 1 1

+ELEC-105 Fundamentals of Electronics 3 1

+CMSY-106 Personal Computer Systems Repair II 3 2

+CMSY-142 Operating System Fundamentals I 1 2

+ELEC-140 Network Cabling Systems 3 2

+CMSY-143 Operating System Fundamentals II 1 3

+CSCO-270 Cisco Network Technology

+OR

+MSFT-299 Fundamentals and Practice for Network+ Certification 3 3